avrona/11ty-boilerplate/src/about.md

 ---
-title: "A propos de 6337"
+title: "About"
-subtitle: "63% d'étain et 37% de plomb, notre alliage préféré (et autre infos essentielles sur qui nous sommes)"
+subtitle: "This is where you put a subtitle talking about you"
 layout: 'layouts/about.njk'
-permalink: "a-propos-de-6337/"
+permalink: "about/"
 jsfile: ["../js/navbarmanagement.js" ]
 relative_path: ''
 ---